 Located somewhere near the Clear Fork of the Brazos River.

 (1847, 1851 - 1854, 1861, 1867, 1871 - 1872), Nugent

 Its official name was Post on the Clear Fork of the Brazos River.
+The "Phantom Hill" name came about sometime after the Civil War.
 It provided protection for the travel route to Sante Fe, NM, and the California gold fields.
 It was abandoned in 1854, then burned down.
 Desertions were frequent due to the monotony and loneliness.
 From 1858 to 1861 the site was used as a Butterfield Overland stage station.
 Briefly occupied in 1861 by the CSA Texas Mounted Rifles.
 Intermittently during the Civil War, Texas Rangers continued to provide protection from Indians.
-Later became a picket post of Fort Griffin.
+Later became a picket post of Fort Griffin (3).
 Three stone buildings remain; a commissary, guard house, and powder magazine, among other ruins.
 Site is on private property, but available for public visitation.
 See also Handbook of Texas Online

 Fort Griffin (3) (State Historical Park)

 A Federal post to replace Fort Belknap.
 Originally called Camp Wilson (1) until 1868.
 Located one-half mile from the south bank of the Clear Fork Brazos River, about 25 miles north of Albany.
 Ruins, with three restored buildings.
 The ghost town ruins of Fort Griffin is also nearby.
 See also Handbook of Texas Online || GhostTowns.com